Sullux/fp-light/FOUNDATIONAL.md

 * a function;
 * an object that will be treated as an unordered list of key/value pairs where the values are themselves resolvables;
-* an iterable that will be treated as an ordered list of resolvables;
+* an iterable that will be treated as an ordered list of resolvables; or
-* a literal value to pass through; or
+* a literal value to pass through;
-* a promise resolving to any of the above.

 Additionally, a resolve predicate can include or return a promise or a value that includes promises such as an array of promises or an object with a property